barionleg/Xipho/faq.md

 No. Altering this settings does not improve security.
 However setting those values can easily break your server.
 It is best not to touch those options at all.

+## Which characters are allowed in Icecast mountpoint names?
+Icecast accepts all characters but U+0000.
+However it is best to avoid some characters as for example players might not support them.
+Therefore it is recommended to avoid those that require escaping as per RFC 3986.
+The characters permitted by that standard without escaping are:
+"a" to "z", "A" to "Z", "0" to "9", "-", ".", "\_", and "~".
+In addition it is totally safe to use the slash ("/") as well.

+For technical reasons it is also required that the mountpoint starts with a slash ("/"), and must not start with "/admin/".
 </div>